rmylonas/MetaDB/README.md

 #### Data processing and visualization

-Once extracted files are added (indicated by a green *Extracted* tag), data can be processed using *MetaMS*.
+Once extracted files are added (indicated by a blue *processed* tag), data can be analyzed using *MetaMS*.
+Runs are selected from the user interface and a description can be added.
+The retention time can be restricted (e.g. ignoring the first and last minutes for the analysis) and feature annotation can be activated, in case there is a valid database installed.

-- choosing data to process
-- starting data processing
+After data processing is finished, data can be visualized to check their quality.
+When the data processing is finished, R and Excel files containing the results, can be downloaded.
+There are 5 different plots available.
+3 of them a variations of PCA plots.

 - data processing options

 - basic visualization for quality control using PCA plots